 Compared to many other types of domesticated pets, cats are a popular choice among apartment dwellers due to their (typically) smaller size and their low maintenance.
 Still, while a cat may not take up a great deal of space or need a yard in which to roam, felines do need some space to call their own—and not all cats are suitable for apartment living.
-If you’re thinking about bringing a feline friend into your apartment or other small space, choosing a low-maintenance, smaller cat will keep everybody happy.
+If you’re thinking about bringing a pet cat into your apartment or other small space, choosing a low-maintenance, smaller cat will keep everybody happy.

 3 Best Small Cats for Apartment Living

 They can be both short- or long-haired and tend to have friendly personalities, making them great for apartment living with children and/or other small pets.
 Munchkin cats are usually quite playful and will need a fair amount of attention and daily exercise, but they take up very little space!

 Another excellent cat for apartment living is the sphynx, which usually ranges in weight between just six and twelve pounds when full-grown.
 Sphynxes are very unique because instead of being covered in fur, they have a very fine down coating that makes them appear hairless.
 This makes them a great choice for those who want the companionship of a cat without the shedding that comes along with it!

 Looking for a petite cat with an oversized personality?
 The Siamese is known for having a playful, “doglike” personality, making it a popular choice for apartment living.
 Plus, these kitties tend to be on the smaller side, weighing in at around 10 pounds.

 A Siamese may be the right cat for you if you spend a fair amount of time at home and can give your feline companion the attention he or she will likely demand.

 While these are a few of the notoriously smaller types of cat, keep in mind that cats can vary greatly in size based on their genetics, lifestyle, and diet.
 And of course, a cat of any kind can be born a “runt” and will be more likely to remain on the petite side even as an adult.